Best Keldeo (Resolute Forme) Raid Counters

 Raid Battles

 Find the best counters for defeating Keldeo (Resolute Forme) in Pokémon GO.
-Here are the top 100 Keldeo (Resolute Forme) counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Keldeo (Resolute Forme) raid counters, including moves, DPS, TDO, faints, and time to win.

 Keldeo (Resolute Forme) CP range from Raids